 *An official transcript must be printed within the last year and sent directly from the institution in a sealed envelope and is designated "official" in writing or by virtue of transcript format.
 Official transcripts can be hand delivered to any Enrollment Center office as long as the transcript is in a sealed envelope.
 Faxed transcripts are not accepted.

 Office of the Registrar

 PO Box 5966

 Cleveland OH 44101

-Tri-C is accredited by the North Central Association and accepts credit for academic work competed at colleges or univerisites with the following regional accreditation:
+Tri-C is accredited by the Higher Learning Commission and accepts credit for academic work competed at colleges or universities with the following accreditation: